 - AS2 Configuration Changes — If you use an AS2 application, your network and application administrators will have to update web and SOCKS proxies to reconfigure bi-directional AS2 traffic over non-standard port 10443.

 - Business Continuity Configuration — Any changes that are made to your primary configuration must also be applied to your contingency setup.

 This is not an exhaustive list of impacts but gives you an idea of the types of things that must be addressed.
 Your specific actions are determined by your environment and configuration.

 Given the nature and extent of these changes, you should plan for an extensive amount of testing for this initiative and know that the J.P.
 Morgan team will be there to support you during your transition.

 We will communicate additional details as they become available.
 To ensure that you receive these communications, please make sure that your J.P.
-Morgan relationship team has accurate email addresses for the members of your technical team who are responsible for Host-to-Host and/or Managed File Transfer.
+Morgan relationship team has accurate email addresses for the members of your technical team who are responsible for Host-to-Host.